Legal Advice

 You can ask your nearest Citizens Advice to help you find a solicitor.

-Alternatively, you can search The Law Society’s Find a Solicitor webpage.
+Alternatively, you can search the Law Society’s Find a Solicitor webpage.
 This free service is for anyone looking for information about organisations or people providing legal services in England and Wales that are regulated by the Solicitors Regulation Authority (SRA).

 The Association of Lifetime Lawyers formerly (SFE) Solicitors for the Elderly is a community of likeminded legal professionals with additional skills to support older and vulnerable clients with the legal advice.
 They are dedicated to making a difference in the lives of those who need their support the most.
 You can find out more information including your nearest Lawyer on the Association of Lifetime Lawyers website.